-Long Grain Rice: In my opinion, long grain basmati rice is the best choice for making Indian pulao.
-You can substitute it with other aromatic, less starchy, medium to long grain rice.
+Long Grain Rice: I think long-grain basmati rice is the best choice for making Indian pulao.
+You can substitute it with other aromatic, less starchy, medium-grain rice.

 Rice To Water Ratio: 1 ¼ cup of water to 1 cup of basmati rice.
 This ratio of rice to water always gives me fluffy, non-sticky veg pulao in a pressure cooker.

-Soak & Roast: Soaking rice for 20 – 30 minutes really helps each grain of the rice to fluff up while cooking.
-Roasting the soaked rice while cooking the veg pulao gives a lot of flavor to the dish.
+Soak & Roast: Soaking rice for 20 – 30 minutes helps each grain fluff up while cooking.
+Roasting the soaked rice while cooking the veg pulao gives a lot of flavour to the dish.

 DO NOT COOK for too long.
 In an instant pot, the vegetable pulao takes only 5 minutes.
-Whereas on a stovetop pressure cooker 2 whistles over medium heat are enough.
+On a stovetop pressure cooker, two whistles over medium heat are enough.
 The more you cook rice in a pressure cooker more sticky it will become.

-Yes, you can make vegetable pulao with any type of white/red/brown rice for making pulao.
-But for an authentic taste and texture, I would highly recommend using long grain basmati rice.
+Yes, you can make vegetable pulao with any white/red/brown rice for making pulao.
+But for an authentic taste and texture, I highly recommend using long-grain basmati rice.

-If you add water more than required to the pulao then it turns sticky and not fluffy.
+If you add more water than required to the pulao, it turns sticky and not fluffy.
 Also, pressure cooking for too long often results in mushy rice.